Mission:

 About LAN

-Founded in 2009, LAN advocates on the issues of greatest importance to the Latino community, including Immigrant Rights, Education, Healthcare, Affordable Housing, Criminal Justice Reform, Voting Rights, youth empowerment, environment, community organizing and poverty.
+Founded in 2009, LAN advocates on issues of greatest importance to the Latino community, including Immigrant Rights, Education, Healthcare, Affordable Housing, Criminal Justice Reform, Disabilities, Voting Rights, Youth Empowerment, Environment, Community Organizing, and Poverty.

 Javier Robles, J.D.